 What should banks and investors do?

-Given these concerns, banks contemplating lending to this project should be considering the risks of Java 9 and 10 as an investment.
+Given these concerns, DBS, as well as Korean public institutions, contemplating lending to this project should be considering the risks of Java 9 and 10 as an investment.
 Investors in the banks or sponsors of Java 9 and 10 should similarly be questioning these companies about the risks inherent in this project.